APPLICATION PRIVACY POLICY

 | Sending commercial information, including direct marketing, using telecommunications end devices (e.g. e-mail, telephone) or automated calling systems | Article 6(1)(f) GDPR (legitimate interests) — processing is necessary for purposes of the legitimate interests of the Controller, including direct marketing — maintaining the Controller’s interests and good reputation, its Application, and promoting the sale of access packages and services — for example where the data subject has given prior consent (e.g. when signing up for the Newsletter) to receive commercial information using telecommunications end devices such as e-mail or telephone, depending on the scope of consent given | Data are stored for the duration of the legitimate interest pursued by the Controller, but no longer than the limitation period for claims by the Controller against the data subject in connection with its business activity.
 Limitation periods are set by law, in particular the Civil Code (the general limitation period for business-related claims is three years). |

-| Keeping tax records | Article 6(1)(c) GDPR in conjunction with Article 86(1) of the Polish Tax Ordinance of 17 January 2017 — processing is necessary for compliance with a legal obligation to which the Controller is subject | Data are stored for the period required by law for keeping tax records (until expiry of the tax liability limitation period unless tax laws provide otherwise). |
+| Keeping tax records | Article 6(1)(c) GDPR in conjunction with Article 86(1) of the Polish Tax Ordinance of 17 January 2017 (Journal of Laws 2017 item 201 as amended) — processing is necessary for compliance with a legal obligation to which the Controller is subject | Data are stored for the period required by law obliging the Controller to keep tax records (until expiry of the tax liability limitation period unless tax laws provide otherwise). |

-| Establishment, exercise or defence of legal claims that the Controller may bring or that may be brought against the Controller | Article 6(1)(f) GDPR (legitimate interests) — processing is necessary for the legitimate interests of the Controller relating to establishing, exercising or defending such claims | Data are stored for the duration of the legitimate interest pursued by the Controller, but no longer than the limitation period for claims that may be brought against the Controller (the general limitation period for claims against the Controller is six years). |
+| Establishment, exercise or defence of legal claims that the Controller may bring or that may be brought against the Controller | Article 6(1)(f) GDPR (legitimate interests) — processing is necessary for purposes of the legitimate interests of the Controller relating to establishing, exercising or defending claims that the Controller may bring or that may be brought against the Controller | Data are stored for the duration of the legitimate interest pursued by the Controller, but no longer than the limitation period for claims that may be brought against the Controller (the general limitation period for claims against the Controller is six years). |

-| Use of the Application and ensuring its proper operation | Article 6(1)(f) GDPR (legitimate interests) — processing is necessary for the legitimate interests of the Controller relating to operating and maintaining the Application | Data are stored for the duration of the legitimate interest pursued by the Controller, but no longer than the limitation period for claims by the Controller against the data subject in connection with its business activity.
+| Use of the Application and ensuring its proper operation | Article 6(1)(f) GDPR (legitimate interests) — processing is necessary for purposes of the legitimate interests of the Controller relating to operating and maintaining the Application | Data are stored for the duration of the legitimate interest pursued by the Controller, but no longer than the limitation period for claims by the Controller against the data subject in connection with its business activity.
 Limitation periods are set by law, in particular the Civil Code (the general limitation period for business-related claims is three years). |

-| Statistics and analysis of traffic in the Application | Article 6(1)(f) GDPR (legitimate interests) — processing is necessary for the legitimate interests of the Controller relating to statistics and analysis of traffic in the Application to improve how it works | Data are stored for the duration of the legitimate interest pursued by the Controller, but no longer than the limitation period for claims by the Controller against the data subject in connection with its business activity.
+| Statistics and analysis of traffic in the Application | Article 6(1)(f) GDPR (legitimate interests) — processing is necessary for purposes of the legitimate interests of the Controller relating to statistics and analysis of traffic in the Application in order to improve how it works | Data are stored for the duration of the legitimate interest pursued by the Controller, but no longer than the limitation period for claims by the Controller against the data subject in connection with its business activity.
 Limitation periods are set by law, in particular the Civil Code (the general limitation period for business-related claims is three years). |

 RECIPIENTS OF DATA IN THE APPLICATION